w3c/sustyweb/README.md

 The first channel is the **stable** specification which is versioned with all changes documented in the [release notes](https://github.com/w3c/sustyweb/releases).
 Links to the stable specification and its supplements can be found above (at the top of this README document).

 The second channel is the **unstable** or living edition specification in which issue resolutions, pull requests, new supplements, and community edits are immediately available before that version is finalized.
-The "drafts" folder contains all of the living editions of the [specification](https://w3c.github.io/sustyweb/drafts/), [at-a-glance](https://w3c.github.io/sustyweb/drafts/glance.html), [introduction](https://w3c.github.io/sustyweb/drafts/intro.html), [laws & policies](https://w3c.github.io/sustyweb/drafts/policies.html), [quick reference](https://w3c.github.io/sustyweb/drafts/quickref.html), [STAR](https://w3c.github.io/sustyweb/drafts/star.html), [JSON API](https://w3c.github.io/sustyweb/drafts/guidelines.json), and other supplements.
+The "drafts" folder contains all of the living editions of the [specification](https://w3c.github.io/sustyweb/drafts/), [at-a-glance](https://w3c.github.io/sustyweb/drafts/glance.html), [introduction](https://w3c.github.io/sustyweb/drafts/intro.html), [laws & policies](https://w3c.github.io/sustyweb/drafts/policies.html), [quick reference](https://w3c.github.io/sustyweb/drafts/quickref.html), [STAR](https://w3c.github.io/sustyweb/drafts/star.html), [JSON API](https://w3c.github.io/sustyweb/drafts/guidelines.json), [Test Suite](https://github.com/w3c/sustyweb/tree/main/drafts/test-suite), and other supplements.

 ---